gethop-dev/pubsub/README.md

   * `:port`: The port where the MQTT broker accepts connections for the configured transport protocol.
 This key is OPTIONAL and defaults to the standard MQTT port for the configured `:transport`.
   * `:username`: If the MQTT broker requires authentication, this is the username to connect with.
 This key is OPTIONAL, and the default value is an empty username.
   * `:password`: If the MQTT broker requires authentication, this is the password to connect with.
 This key is OPTIONAL, and the default value is an empty password.
+  * `:client-id`: The client may specify its own client id when connecting to the MQTT broker.
+This is usually done to make it easier to setup ACL rules or to make the MQTT broker logs easier to read.
+This key is OPTIONAL, and the default value is a randomly generated client id.
   * `:opts`: [clojurewerkz.machine-head.client/connect](https://github.com/clojurewerkz/machine_head/blob/master/src/clojure/clojurewerkz/machine_head/client.clj) accepts special MQTT connection options like `:auto-reconnect`, `:connection-timeout`, etc. If you need/want to use any of these options, you can specify them here as a map.
 This key is OPTIONAL.
 * `:logger`: usually a reference to `:duct/logger` key.
 But you can use any Integrant key derived from `:duct/logger` (such as `:duct.logger/timbre`).